 Bucket lifecycle policy

 Bucket lifecycle policies automate object management in CoreWeave AI Object Storage.
 Each policy consists of rules that apply actions to objects or their versions.
-Lifecycle rule actions:- Transition: Move objects to a different storage class.
-(Not supported currently.)
+A lifecycle rule can perform the following actions:- Transition: Move objects to a different storage class.
+Not supported.

 - Expiration: Delete objects after a specified period.
 CoreWeave AI Object Storage handles deletion automatically.
 If multiple rules apply, the earliest expiration wins.

-- Abort Incomplete Multipart Uploads: Delete multipart upload parts left incomplete after a set number of days.
+- Abort incomplete multipart uploads: Delete multipart upload parts that remain incomplete after a set number of days.

 | Rule | Definition |